linkerd/linkerd-examples/k8s-daemonset/README.md

 ### linkerd

 Next deploy linkerd.
-There are three different linkerd deployment configurations listed below, from simplest to most advanced.
+There are multiple different linkerd deployment configurations listed below, showcasing different linkerd features.
 Pick which one is best for your use case.

 #### Daemonsets